ishandutta2007/free-api/README.md

  - Translate (can be called online) : The translation API provides a free and open interface, covering Chinese, English, - <a href="https: //www.free- api.com/doc/229" target='_ blank'> Interface address </a>

- - Black cloud vulnerability (can be called online) : Look at the latest security vulnerability of Wu—— <a href="https://www.free-api.com/doc/230" target='_blank'> Interface address </a>
+ - Black cloud vulnerability (can be called online) : Look at the latest security vulnerability of Wu- <a href="https://www.free-api.com/doc/230" target='_blank'> Interface address </a>

  - WeChat public account Inquiry (can be called online) : Search for popular WeChat articles, WeChat public accounts, etc. based on keywords - <a href="https://www.free-api.com/doc/231" target='_ blank'> Interface address </a>